frosas/eslint-config/README.md

 $ cp -a node_modules/@frosas/eslint-config/project-files/. .
 ```

-Integrate it in the project development workflow.
+Integrate it into the project development workflow.
 For example, in your `package.json`:

 ```json
 {